 Oticon Medical is a global company in implantable hearing solutions, dedicated to bringing the magical world of sound to people at every stage of life.
-As part of the Demant group, a global leader in hearing healthcare with 14,500 people in over 130 countries, we have access to one of the world's strongest research and development teams, the latest technological advances and insights into hearing care.
+As a member of one of the world's largest groups of hearing health care companies, we share a close link with Oticon and direct access to the latest advances in hearing research and technologies.
 Our competencies span more than a century of innovations in sound processing and decades of pioneering experience in hearing implant technology.

-We work collaboratively with patients, physicians and hearing care professionals to ensure that every solution we create is designed with users' needs in mind.
+By working collaboratively with patients, physicians and hearing care professionals, we ensure that every solution we create is designed with users' needs in mind.
 We share an unwavering commitment to provide innovative solutions and support that enhance quality of life for people wherever life may take them.
 Because we know how much sound matters.

+Manufacturer:

+Oticon Medical AB

+Datavägen 37B

-Oticon Medical AB Datavägen 37B SE-436 32 Askim Sweden
+SE-436 32 Askim

-Tel: +46 31 748 61 00
+Sweden

+Phone: +46 31748 6100

+Email: info@oticonmedical.com